Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: Introduction

 where $r$ is a constant between $0$ and $1$, $\| \cdot \|$ is some distance metric between two probability measures, usually taken as the total variation (TV) distance.

-Formula \ref{eqn:geometric ergodic} guarantees that, for almost all initializations, the convergence rate of $\Phi$ can be uniformly upper bounded by a constant $r$.
-However, one can ask several natural questions regarding Formula \ref{eqn:geometric ergodic}, for example:
+Formula \eqref{eqn:geometric ergodic} guarantees that, for almost all initializations, the convergence rate can be uniformly upper bounded by $r$.
+However, one can ask several natural questions regarding Formula \eqref{eqn:geometric ergodic}:

-\begin{itemize} \item (Q1) How to get sharp convergence rate $r$ in the right-hand side of inequality \ref{eqn:geometric ergodic} sharp?
-In practice, geometric ergodicity is often established under the `drift-and-minorization' framework.
+\begin{itemize} \item (Q1) \textit{How to get sharp convergence rate $r$ of inequality \eqref{eqn:geometric ergodic}?} In practice, geometric ergodicity is often established under the `drift-and-minorization' framework.
 But the quantitative bound $r$ given by this framework is often very conservative and thus far from the exact convergence rate.
-For example, there are some cases where sharp rates of convergence can be derived, and the resulting bounds are usually much sharper than those based on `drift-and-minorization'.
+For example, there exist a few cases where sharp rates of convergence can be derived, and the resulting bounds are usually much sharper than those based on `drift-and-minorization'.
 We refer the interested readers to the paper by Diaconis et al. \cite{diaconis2008gibbs}, the discussion on the previous paper by Jones and Johnson \cite{jones2008comment}, and the rejoinder \cite{diaconis2008} for a concrete example.
+See also the recent work by Qin and Hobert \cite{qin2020limitations} for discussions on the limitations of the `drift-and-minorization' framework.

-\item (Q2) Does every point $x$ have the same convergence rate?
-From the expression of inequality \ref{eqn:geometric ergodic}.
-It is tempting to believe that all the points have the same convergence rate.
+\item (Q2) \textit{Does every point $x$ have the same convergence rate?} From the expression of inequality \eqref{eqn:geometric ergodic}, it is tempting to believe that all the points have the same convergence rate.
 However, as we will see shortly, this is not true in general.
-Therefore, even if one could get a `sharp rate' for \ref{eqn:geometric ergodic}, this still only tells the `slowest' convergence rate among all the initial states.
+Therefore, even if one could get a `sharp rate' for \eqref{eqn:geometric ergodic}, this still only tells the slowest convergence rate among all the initializations.
 Suppose there exists a Markov chain, such that the convergence rate at one point (say $x_1$) equals $0.001$, while the convergence rate at another point (say $x_2$) equals $0.999$.
-Then the bound $r$ given by \ref{eqn:geometric ergodic} would be practically useless when one starts the chain at $x_1$.
-Therefore, a more precise but perfectly natural question would be inquiring the convergence rates $r(x)$ for different initializations. \end{itemize}
+Then the bound $r$ given by \eqref{eqn:geometric ergodic} would be practically useless when one starts the chain at $x_1$.
+Therefore, a more precise but natural question would be inquiring about the convergence rates $r(x)$ for different initializations. \end{itemize}